 Amine can make hydrogen bonds with water.
 Amine which have less molecular mass are soluble in water.
 But solubility is low when alkyl group is large.
 Methanamine (methylamine), ethanamine, propylamine are soluble in water.

 Aniline is insoluble in water due to large phenyl group.
-It can form hydrogen bonds.
+But aniline can form hydrogen bonds.

 Amides can form hydrogen bonds due to -NH2 group.
 Amides which have smaller alkyl group have high solubility in water.

-Now, we are going to list very useful organic compounds which dissolve in water very well.
+Now, we are going to list very common organic compounds in the laboratory which dissolve in water very well.